marcspoon07/Project1_Minigame/README.md

 ## Description

 You must save the giant Block Eater of the invasion of blocks!
 Avoid the dangerous ones and do not miss the beneficial ones.
-How long can you keep playing without losing all of your life?
+How long can you keep playing without losing all of your lives?

 ## Key Features